AzizPetro/RestApiEndpoint/README.md

 ### USAGE

-Client can sent RESTApi requests in JSON format in order to create new user, submit user's new score and get leaderboard or leaderboard by country.
+Client can send RESTApi requests in JSON format in order to create new user, submit user's new score and get leaderboard or leaderboard by country.
 Example requests can be seen below:

 GET localhost:5000 and GET localhost:5000/leaderboard